Movses Khorenatsi: Classical authors

 Three possible early references to Movses in other sources are usually identified.
 The first one is in Ghazar Parpetsi's History of the Armenians (about 495 or 500 A.D.), where the author details the persecution of several notable Armenian individuals, including the "blessed Movses the philosopher", identified by some scholars as Movses Khorenatsi.
 The second one is the Book of Letters (sixth century), which contains a short theological treatise by "Movses Khorenatsi".
-The third possible early reference is in a tenth-to-eleventh-century manuscript containing a list of dates attributed to Athanasius (Atanas) of Taron (sixth century): under the year 474, the list has "Moses of Chorene, philosopher and writer".
+The third possible early reference is in a tenth-to-eleventh-century manuscript containing a list of dates attributed to Athanasius (Atanas) of Taron (sixth century): under the year 474, the list has "Movses Khorenatsi, philosopher and writer".